FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/creating_new_model.rst

 To add a cross section,  click on |mActionCaptureLine| **Add cross section line** from the widget and digitize a section from left to right, looking downstream.
 Ensure the cross section line intersects with the left bank line.

+**Important notes**

+- Ensure the starting of the first surveyed cross section line and left bank line fall within the same cell
+- Ensure cross sections intersect with the left bank

 You can define the cross section type within the attribute table,  once the location line is digitized.

 .. figure:: img/XsecTableAttrib.png